123rd Operations Group: Notable pilots

 Ray Wetmore was credited with 21.25 victories in aerial combat and ended the war as a 21-year-old major.
 His last victory was on March 15, 1945, near Wittenberg, destroying a Messerschmitt Me 163 Komet rocket fighter.

 Avelin P. Tacon Jr. was commander of the 359th Fighter Group and went on to become a major general in the US Air force.

 Howard L. Fogg, an American artist specializing in railroad art, flew 76 combat missions with the 359th Fighter Group and was awarded the Air Medal with three clusters and the Distinguished Flying Cross with one cluster.

 George A. "Pop" Doersch. was the 359th Fighter Group's second highest ranking ace with 10.5 victories in aerial combat (according to USAAF and Imperial Air Museum records) and other sources.
 Major Doersch flew 78 missions between April 1943 (many in his personal P-51B named "Mis Pop") and July 1944, when returned to the Zone of the Interior.
-Returning to combat on 20 September 1944, he flew another 69 missions, most in a Mustang P-51D (a replica "OLE GOAT" hangs in the Wisconsin State Museum in Madison).
+Returning to combat on 20 September 1944, he flew another 69 missions, most in a Mustang P-51D (a replica "OLE GOAT" hangs in the Wisconsin Veterans Museum in Madison).
 Doersch flew over 500 hours in the ETO, which __ Most of his victories were German Bf 109 and Fw 190 fighters.
 After World War II he went on to serve in the Strategic Air Command until 1967, retiring from the USAF as a full Colonel.

 Claude J. Crenshaw was the 359th Fighter Group's fourth highest ranking ace with seven victories in aerial combat.
 Crenshaw flew 270 combat hours between April 1944 and December 1944 in ETO, and his personal P-51 was named 'Louisiana Heatwave'.
 After World War II, he continued served in the USAF until 1965, retiring at the rank of Lieutenant Colonel.